mattriley/node-module-composer/README-TEMPLATE.md

 - [Composition Root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) by Mark Seemann.
 - [Understanding the Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/) by Steven van Deursen & Mark Seemann.

-## File system structure
+## File system

-Module Composer influences (but does not necessitate) the file system structure toward _file-per-function_.
+Module Composer influences (but does not necessitate) the file system toward _file-per-function_.

 The module hierarchy can be easily represented by the file system: